Shiren the Wanderer: Gameplay

 Most Mystery Dungeon games center around exploring a dungeon with randomly generated layouts and fights.
 These are in a turn-based manner, where the player's every action such as attacking or walking is met by the opponents' action.
 Chunsoft described the gameplay as being like chess.
 Escape from the dungeon is allowed in certain places or using certain items.
-In most games from this series, when the player loses the game by fainting, they loses everything and has to start from scratch.
+In most games from this series, when the player loses the game by fainting, they lose everything and have to start from scratch.
 Features distinct to the Shiren the Wanderer series include the "Melding Jar" which allows players to synthesize items and weapons into more powerful ones.

-A unique gameplay element that first appeared in Shiren the Wanderer GB: Moonlit-Village Monster and appeared later in the Mystery Dungeon franchise and its crossovers is rescuing other players via passwords.
-They went with the idea of player sharing passwords instead of them using the Game Boy's Game Link Cable in order to help others, since there were not many owners of the cable.
+A unique gameplay element that first appeared in Shiren the Wanderer GB2: Magic Castle of the Desert and later in the Mystery Dungeon franchise is rescuing other players via passwords.
+They went with the idea of player sharing passwords instead of using the Game Boy's Game Link Cable in order to help others, as there were not many owners of the cable.
 This idea was expanded in Shiren the Wanderer Gaiden: Asuka the Swordswoman with the addition of online support.
-Within the online support, players received new dungeons, called either "Weekly Dungeon"; a dungeon that can be played online on a weekly basis, or "Challenge Dungeon"; a more difficult dungeon where useful items appeared rarely.
-Another gameplay that was introduced in this series was the ability to collect monsters in dungeons via an item in Shiren the Wanderer 2: Oni Invasion!
-Shiren Castle!, along with a place to let the player see their collection.
-It was later reused in the franchise, notably in Dragon Quest: Young Yangus and the Mysterious Dungeon, and the Pokémon Mystery Dungeon series minus the use of an item.
+Within the online support, players could receive new dungeons, called either "Weekly Dungeon"; a dungeon that could be played online on a weekly basis, or "Challenge Dungeon"; a more difficult dungeon where useful items appeared rarely.
+Another gameplay that was introduced in this series was the ability to collect monsters in dungeons via an item in Shiren the Wanderer 2: Shiren's Castle and the Oni Invasion, along with a place to let the player see their collection.
+It was later reused in the Mystery Dungeon franchise, notably in Dragon Quest: Young Yangus and the Mysterious Dungeon with an item, and the Pokémon Mystery Dungeon as a core gameplay element.

 Koichi Nakamura explained that the appeal of the Mystery Dungeon series is that every game is different and that players skills are constantly being challenged, which helps the player feel deeply involved.
 Seiichiro Nagahata, who supervised and planned the development of the Nintendo DS version of Mystery Dungeon: Shiren the Wanderer, explained that the Mystery Dungeon series is all about "tension" and "reasoning".

 Development

 Before the series' creation, the Mystery Dungeon franchise had only one game known as Torneko's Great Adventure: Mystery Dungeon in 1993.
-It was Chunsoft's first try on bringing the roguelike genre to home console after Sega's attempt, which was met with little success.
+It was Chunsoft's first try on bringing the roguelike genre to home console after Sega's attempt, of which the latter was met with little success.